Opprebais Castle

 Opprebais Castle, locally known as Château d'Opprebais or Kasteel van Opperbeek, lies in the village of the same name, in the province of Walloon Brabant in the Wallonia region in Belgium.

-Opprebais Castle was built in the first half of the 13th century or maybe at the end of the 12th century probably by a local noble family.
+Opprebais Castle was built in the first half of the 13th century, or possibly at the end of the 12th century, likely by a local noble family.
 It is a square castle with round corner towers.

-The first member of this family was mentioned in the beginning of the 13th century; Guillaume.
-His son Arnould d'Opprebais was mentioned in 1242.
+The first member of this family mentioned was Guillaume, at the beginning of the 13th century.
+His son, Arnould d'Opprebais, is noted in 1242.
 He married a daughter of the powerful Arnould de Walhain.
-Arnould d'Opprebais had a successor called Henri d'Opprebais or Henri de Beaufort.
-Henri was owner of the seigniory in 1245.
+Arnould d'Opprebais was succeeded by Henri d'Opprebais, also known as Henri de Beaufort.
+Henri owned the seigniory in 1245.

-In 1362 a second Arnould d'Opprebais was mentioned as a vassal of the duke of Brabant.
-Then comes his bastard son Jean d'Opprebais followed by Robert and Jean de Thilly.
+In 1362, a second Arnould d'Opprebais is recorded as a vassal of the Duke of Brabant.
+Then comes his illegitimate son, Jean d'Opprebais, followed by Robert and Jean de Thilly.

 In 1438, Samson de Lalaing and Werner de Dave shared the succession of Jean de Thilly.
-In 1440 Opprebais Castle was mentioned for the first time in a list of goods owned by Samson de Lalaing.
-Later on Werner de Dave and his successors were the holders.
+In 1440, Opprebais Castle was mentioned for the first time, in a list of possessions by Samson de Lalaing.
+Later, Werner de Dave and his successors held the property.

-A nice castle, still part of a working farm.
-The castle is private property and can not be visited.
+Today, the remains of Opprebais Castle are still part of a working farm.
+It is private property and cannot be visited.

 Gallery